PKUFlyingPig/cs-self-learning/docs/系统安全/MIT6.858.en.md

 - Difficulty:🌟🌟🌟🌟🌟
 - Class Hour: 150 hours

-This is MIT's Computer Systems Security course,  You will explore the attacks and counter-measures in the context of the zoobar web application in the following ways:
+This is MIT's Computer Systems Security course.
+Lectures cover threat models, attacks that compromise security, and techniques for achieving security, based on recent research papers.
+Topics include operating system (OS) security, capabilities, information flow control, language security, network protocols, hardware security, and security in web applications.

+Assignments include labs that involve implementing and compromising a secure web server and web application, and a group final project:

 - Lab 1: you will explore the zoobar web application, and use buffer overflow attacks to break its security properties.
 - Lab 2: you will improve the zoobar web application by using privilege separation, so that if one component is compromised, the adversary doesn't get control over the whole web application.